Roblox LSP is Lua Language Server for Roblox forked from sumneko’s Lua language server.

 Instance as value.

-But that’s not all, because some functions will give you more specific types, for example,
+But that’s not all, because some functions gives you more specific types, for example,

 Players.GetPlayers will give you

 Full Luau Syntax

-It supports full Luau Syntax! and has IntelliSense for Compound Assignments, Continue Statement and types for parameters, variables and returns.
+It supports full Luau Syntax! and has basic IntelliSense for Compound Assignments, Continue Statement and types for parameters, variables and returns.

 However, there is not type checking, but i’m planning to implement it in a future update.

 In order to use it, Roblox LSP has an option to disable Syntax Error warnings, all Roblox LSP features works correctly with syntax errors in the code, these are simply ignored.